 “People will get nervous when they see that someone with authority is taking their blood pressure,” she says.

-Use relaxation techniques, and spend time in a calm environment.
-Save the confrontation with your boss for after the exam.
+Use relaxation techniques and spend time in a calm environment.

 3. Eating when you’re supposed to fast

 Eating before a blood test can elevate triglyceride and glucose readings, Sears says.
 Follow fasting instructions, and let the technician know if you had anything to eat and when.